ShadowNeuS: Neural SDF Reconstruction by Shadow Ray Supervision: Ray Supervision in Neural Fields

 \section{Ray Supervision in Neural Fields}

 This section first reveals the essence in NeRF\cite{DBLP:conf/eccv/MildenhallSTBRN20} training as supervising {\it camera rays}.
 From there, we discover a ray supervision scheme generalizable to arbitrary rays.
-The scheme makes it feasible to supervise {\it shadow rays} to optimize a neural scene representation.
+The scheme makes it feasible for {\it shadow rays} to supervise the optimization of a neural scene representation.